xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

 The **Test Run Types** page shows you a collection of Test Runs with the same configurations (Test Environment, Trigger, Script Repository).

-> Notes:
->
-> Once you have created a schedule, you can set time for Test Runs execution by creating a Trigger.
-See: [Execute Test Runs with a Trigger](https://docs.katalon.com/katalon-analytics/docs/kt-scheduler.html).

 ## View Test Runs

 Once creating a schedule for Test Runs, the calendar in the **Test Runs** page reflects the change.